REVIEWS OF ORCHESTRAL WORKS (listed alphabetically)

 "Stylistically, the Philadelphia-based Higdon comes down firmly on the side of tonalists, but she also knows her way around a spiky dissonance.
 Reminders of many a 20th-century composer may float to the surface of the concerto from time to time, but the net effect of her writing is decidedly original."

 "Echoes of Barber as well as Copland were also present in the music of Jennifer Higdon, whose swaggering five-movement Concerto for Orchestra spoke with a certain midcentury populist flare.
 Different movements highlighted each of the various sections of the orchestra, including an inventive, vaguely Eastern-sounding interlude for solo percussion.
-Ms. Higdon writes with confidence, and in this piece she dangerously courts bombast without actually crossing the line."
+Ms. Higdon writes with confidence, and in this piece she dangerously courts bombast without actually crossing the line."—The New York Times

 Concerto 4-3